coreinfrastructure/best-practices-badge/doc/implementation.md

 3. Support users of modern widely used web browsers, including Chrome, Firefox, Safari, and Internet Explorer version 10 and up.
    We expect Internet Explorer pre-10 users will use a different browser.
-4. NOT require Javascript to be enabled on the web browser (some security-conscious people disable it) - instead, support graceful degradation (many features will work much better if Javascript is enabled).
+4. NOT require JavaScript to be enabled on the web browser (some security-conscious people disable it) - instead, support graceful degradation (many features will work much better if JavaScript is enabled).
    Requiring CSS is fine.
 5. Support users of various laptops/desktops
    (running Linux (Ubuntu, Debian, Fedora, Red Hat Enterprise Linus),